 Not the part where she pledged forever to John Kraskinski, of course, just one small decision she made in the lead up to that July day.
 "I got a bad spray tan, and I would probably change that," she confessed during a March 2020 appearance on The Late Late Show With James Corden.
 "I look at the pictures and it just has an orange hue that is unnatural to normal skin color."

 Having flown their guests—including Matt Damon, Meryl Streep and Jimmy Kimmel—to George Clooney's sprawling Italian villa, she still marvels at the fact that she decided to pinch pennies with her bridal look.
 "It was a do-it-yourself—why was I on a budget on my wedding day?
 Why?" she lamented.
 "It was a bit patchy.
 It stinks!
 And it was a very hot day, so if you sweat and you have a spray tan—wearing white.
 Just seeping orange.
 It was terrible."

-Not revealing too much about her personal life is how the 38-year-old Brit does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 41-year-old native of Newton, Mass.
-Just spying them together on the red carpet are on a Broadway date night is enough to realize they each believe they're getting the better half of the deal in their relationship.
+Not revealing too much about her personal life is how the Brit, turning 39 Feb.
+23, does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 42-year-old native of Newton, Mass.
+Just spying them together on the red carpet or are on a Broadway date night is enough to realize they each believe they're getting the better half of the deal in their relationship.